yanjiesong/yanjiesong.github.io/_pages/about.md

 News
 =====
+• 2024-12-20, The manuscript entitled "An Evolutionary Task Scheduling Algorithm Using Fuzzy Fitness Evaluation Method for Communication Satellite Network" has been accepted by Swarm and Evolutionary Computation. \
 • 2024-11-15, One SWEVO survey was selected as the Highly Cited Paper in Web of Science. \
 • 2024-11-15, One SWEVO paper was selected as the Highly Cited Paper in Web of Science. \
 • 2024-10-11, The manuscript entitled "A Meta-heuristic Algorithm Combined with Deep Reinforcement Learning for Multi-sensor Positioning Layout Problem in Complex Environment" has been accepted by Expert Systems With Applications. \